-The Fair Credit Reporting Act gives you the right to an accurate and complete credit report.
-If you find outdated, incomplete, or inaccurate information on your credit report, you have the right to dispute it and have it removed or updated.
+The Fair Credit Reporting Act (FCRA) gives Americans the right to an accurate and complete credit report.
+If you find outdated, incomplete, or inaccurate information on your credit report, you can dispute it and have it removed or updated.

 Options for Disputing Credit Report Information

 You have two options for disputing credit report information.